oxayavongsa/projects/README.md

 - Model Deployment

 ### Contact Information
-Feel free to reach out if you have any questions or if you are interested in collaborating on future projects.
+Feel free to reach out if you have any questions or if you are interested in collaborating on future projects.<br>
-Name: Outhai Xayavongsa (Ms. Thai)
+Outhai Xayavongsa (Ms. Thai)
 ### [LinkedIn](https://www.linkedin.com/in/oxayavongsa/)